vishaal98/ECommerce-API/README.md

 An ECommerce API to manage the store inventory

-set up on local system\n\n
+set up on local system

-step1: clone this repository\n
+step1: clone this repository

-step2: cd into the directory\n
+step2: cd into the directory

-step3: run the command "npm install"\n
+step3: run the command "npm install"

-step4: create a .env file and add the port number and mongoDB URL. use the below variable names\n
+step4: create a .env file and add the port number and mongoDB URL. use the below variable names

-       MONGODB and PORT\n
+       MONGODB and PORT

-step5: save and run the command "npm start"\n
+step5: save and run the command "npm start"

-Usage of the API:\n
+Usage of the API:

-endpoints are as below\n
+endpoints are as below

-/products\n
+/products

-/products/create\n
+/products/create

-/products/:id\n
+/products/:id

-/products/:id/update_quantity/?number=10\n
+/products/:id/update_quantity/?number=10